z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 ## Wimdows
 Wimdows was the biggest Forensics challenge in BYUCTF-2025.
 I'm giving it its own section because it has many parts and teaches important skills.
 While this scenario is unlikely in real life, it still provides educational value.
 I'll do a more in-depth analysis for this challenge than the others.

+This challenge involves analyzing a virtual machine image (~10GB) containing a Windows system with various forensic artifacts.
+Due to the large file size, I can't include the VM image here.

 ### Wimdows 1
 #### Description
 ![alt text](<../../../assets/images/BYUCTF-2025/Wimdows 1.png>)

 ### Wimdows 2
 #### Description
 ![alt text](<../../../assets/images/BYUCTF-2025/Wimdows 2.png>)